redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 to enhance his reputation as a revolutionary he started inventing stories of his adventurous past: first he said he had been a prisoner in the Peter and Paul Fortress.
 Then he added an account of his daring escape.
-The majority of his listeners accepted all this inquestioningly [sic?], and were filled with indignation at the stories he told of his treatment by the prison warders, and a students' meeting was actually called and a delegation actually approached the university authorities.
+The majority of his listeners accepted all this unquestioningly, and were filled with indignation at the stories he told of his treatment by the prison warders, and a students' meeting was actually called and a delegation actually approached the university authorities.
 Nevertheless there were some who doubted.
 Some of the details of